 Sorry for the filter on the photos but I think you will enjoy seeing more in Life on Summerhill Instagram stories hightlight.

 I hope this post has helped and encouraged you to add some architectural history to your home.
+If you're looking for ideas on how to spruce up your porch ceiling, check out my post on the best porch ceiling ideas.
 I would love to hear which color you selected in the comments below or which porch inspired you the most.